Logo

 • Critical thinking with the help of questions for assessing the candidate’s assumptions, arguments, and ability to conclude.

-• The ability to analyze vast data and structure.
+• The candidate’s ability to analyze data.

-The logical reasoning test from Mercer | Mettl evaluates a candidate’s ability to draw appropriate conclusions while considering multiple factors.
-Employees with strong logical reasoning abilities base their decisions on facts and information.
-They can produce impartial findings.
+3. Mercer | Mettl Test for logical reasoning evaluates a candidate’s ability to draw appropriate conclusions while considering multiple factors.
+Employees with logical reasoning abilities base their decisions on facts and information, producing impartial findings.
 This assessment analyzes a candidate’s capacity to recognize the collection of pertinent data.

-The EQ test assesses a person’s emotional intelligence (EI) and how it can affect relations and workplaces.
+4. Mercer | Mettl Emotional Intelligence Assessment evaluates a person’s emotional intelligence and how it can affect relations and workplaces.
 It aims to identify key improvement areas for personal development and focus on those strengths that one can leverage to the full potential at work.

 Also, explore: Tests for evaluating emotional intelligence